keenon/nimblephysics/www/docs/human-body.rst

   # Create a Rajagopal skeleton and add it to the world

-  human: nimble.dynamics.Skeleton = nimble.RajagopalHumanBodyModel()
+  human: nimble.biomechanics.OpenSimFile = nimble.RajagopalHumanBodyModel()
-  world.addSkeleton(human)
+  world.addSkeleton(human.skeleton)

 That will create a skeleton that looks like the figure below.
 We've called out some of the features of the skeleton in the doc.